arpanpics1/GenAI/RAG.md

    - **Typical Range**: 0.0 to 1.0.

 - What the Number Means
-top-p = 1.0 → Consider ALL words (even weird ones) top-p = 0.9 → Consider only the top 90% most likely words (recommended)
+top-p = 1.0 → Consider ALL words (even weird ones). top-p = 0.9 → Consider only the top 90% most likely words (recommended).
-top-p = 0.5 → Only the top 50% most likely words (very focused)
+top-p = 0.5 → Only the top 50% most likely words (very focused).
-top-p = 0.1 → Only the most likely words (very strict)
+top-p = 0.1 → Only the most likely words (very strict).

 6. **Top K (K-Sampling)**
    - **Description**: Limits sampling to the top `k` most probable tokens at each generation step.